-Children have no choice when it comes to choosing their own caretakers.
+Children have no choice when it comes to choosing their own caregiver.

 Fear is not the only emotion that can cause our thinking brain to become disconnected.
-Other types of stress, such as anger or rage can, too.
+Stress, such as anger or rage can, too.

 Is that the lesson you want your child to learn?